elena-in-code/react-step-by-step-boilerplate/README.md

 - Run application --> run this command in your console: <br>
   `npm run start`

-## Crate your boiler plate from scratch
+## Crate your boilerplate from scratch

 In the sections I listed the steps I followed